tripit/objective_c_binding_v1/README.md

     - Url Schemes: This is also an array.
 Add an item to it, with value "tripitapp".

 - OAuthSampleRootViewControllerTouch.m
   - This is the main view controller for the app.
-Look at the <i>signIntoTripit</i> method, which initializes the TripIt API object, and starts the OAuth flow.
+Look at the <i>signIntoTripit:</i> method, which initializes the TripIt API object, and starts the OAuth flow.

 - OAuthSampleAppDelegateTouch.m
   - The main app delegate should implement the <i>application:openURL:sourceApplication:annotation:</i> method, which is called when an application is opened in response to a custom URL scheme.
 Within this method, you need to call the performGetAuthorization: method of the TripIt API object in order to continue with a user's OAuth flow.

-The doAnAuthenticatedAPIFetch: method within OAuthSampleRootViewControllerTouch.m has example API calls, both in XML and JSON.
+The <i>doAnAuthenticatedAPIFetch:</i> method within OAuthSampleRootViewControllerTouch.m has example API calls, both in XML and JSON.

 Please also refer to the API's main page here: